2024 Scholarships - Winnebago County | CampusReel

 2024 Winnebago County Scholarships

 Winnebago County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 13% of Winnebago County residents in Illinois over the age of 25 have graduated with a professional degree - 66% have completed high school.
+Despite high costs, 80% of Winnebago County residents in Wisconsin over the age of 25 have graduated with a professional degree - 38% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Winnebago County residents in Illinois will continue to need help paying for college.
-8,944 men and 8,436 women are enrolled in grades 9-12 while 5,857 men 7,464 women are currently undergraduates in college.
+It’s clear that Winnebago County residents in Wisconsin will continue to need help paying for college.
+4,807 men and 3,992 women are enrolled in grades 9-12 while 5,623 men 6,816 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Winnebago County residents and can help pay for school in a variety of ways.
 Winnebago County scholarships, whether they are exclusively available to Winnebago County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Winnebago County residents.

 How much total award money and scholarships are available for Winnebago County residents?